-- Other compensation.
-Leaving aside compensation for the discrimination claim, what is the employee entitled to under company policy for severance pay, unused vacation pay, unused sick leave and prorated bonus payments?
+Other compensation.
+Leaving aside compensation for the employment discrimination suit, what is the employee entitled to under company policy for severance pay, unused vacation pay, unused sick leave, and prorated bonus payments?

-- Legal Fees.
-Will the company pay any of the legal costs incurred by the employee in pursing the claim?
+Legal Fees.
+Will the company pay any of the legal costs incurred by the employee in pursuing the claim?